-The guiding principles of the remuneration philosophy as set out in the Company's Remuneration Rules are as follows: (continued)
+The guiding principles of the remuneration philosophy as set out in the ZRR are as follows: (continued)

-- The structure and level of total remuneration are aligned with the Company's risk policies and risk-taking capacity. - A high-performance culture is promoted by differentiating total remuneration based on the relative performance of business and individuals. - Expected performance is clearly defined through a structured system of performance management and this is used as the basis for remuneration decision. - Variable remuneration awards are linked to key performance factors which include the performance of the Company, business units, functions, as well as individual achievements. - The Company's Short Term Incentive Plan ("STIP"), General Insurance Performance Plan ("GIPP") and Long Term Incentive Plan ("LTIP"), used for variable remuneration, are linked to appropriate performance criteria and the overall expenditure on variable pay is considered in connection with its long term economic performance. - The structure of the LTIP links remuneration with the future development of performance and risk by including features for deferred remuneration. - Employees are provided with a range of benefits based on local market practices, taking into account ZIGL's risk capacity on pension funding and investments.
+- The structure and level of total remuneration are aligned with the Company's risk policies and risk-taking capacity. - A high-performance culture is promoted by differentiating total remuneration based on the relative performance of business and individuals. - Expected performance is clearly defined through a structured system of performance management and this is used to support remuneration decisions. - Variable remuneration awards are linked to key performance factors which can include the performance of the Company, business units, functions as well as individual achievements. - The Company's Short Term Incentive Plan ("STIP"), General Insurance Performance Plan ("GIPP") and Long Term Incentive Plan ("LTIP") are forms of variable remuneration which are linked to appropriate performance criteria and the overall expenditure on variable pay is considered in connection with the Company's long term economic performance. - The structure of the LTIP links remuneration with the future development of performance and risk by including features for deferred remuneration. - Employees are provided with a range of benefits based on local market practices. - Reward decisions are made on basis of merit performance, skills, experience, qualifications and potential and are free from discrimination towards or against particular diverse backgrounds.
+The remuneration system and practices ensure all employees have equal opportunities.

-Total remuneration and its composition may be influenced by factors such as scope and complexity of the role, level of responsibility, risk exposure, business performance and affordability, individual performance, internal equity, and legal requirements.
+Total remuneration and its composition may be influenced by factors such as scope and complexity of the role, level of responsibility, risk exposure, business performance and affordability, individual performance, professional experience, internal equity, external competitiveness and legal requirements.